Paradip Port

 Paradip Port is a natural, deep-water port on the East coast of India in Paradip, just 53 km from Jagatsinghpur city in Jagatsinghpur district of Odisha, India.
 It is at the confluence of the Mahanadi river and the Bay of Bengal, 210 nmi south of Kolkata and 260 nmi north of Visakhapatnam.

+The port have dry and breakbulk cargo handling terminal, oil jetty, and Single point mooring terminals.
+It primarily handles Panamax-sized–carriers of 60,000–80,000 deadweight tonnage (DWT)–vessels; however, the port has the ability to handle vessels of over 100,000 deadweight tonnage.
+It has a maximum draft depth of 16 m, and enabled to handle Capesize vessels up to 300 m long (Beam 48 m and 1,18,000 DWT) with a maximum draft of 14.5 m.
+This Port has single point moorings, which are located in deep water about 20 km from the coast.

-The port is administered by the Paradip Port Authority (PPA)(formerly Paradip Port Trust), an autonomous corporation wholly owned by the Government of India.
+The Paradip Port support the hinterland of Central and East India.
+It mainly transports bulk cargoes and crude oil; handled 150.41 million metric tonnes of cargoes in the 2024–25 financial year.
+The port is administered by the Paradip Port Authority (PPA), formerly the Paradip Port Trust, an autonomous corporation wholly owned by the Government of India.

 History

 Paradip is one of the major ports of India and the only major port in Odisha.
 Biju Patnaik, the then Chief Minister of Odisha, is the founding father of Paradip Port.
 It is situated 210 nautical miles south of Kolkata and 260 nautical miles north of Vishakhapatnam on the east coast on the shore of Bay of Bengal.

 Jawaharlal Nehru, the then Prime Minister of India, laid the foundation stone of the port on 3 January 1962 near the confluence of the river Mahanadi and the Bay of Bengal.

 Government of India took over the management of the port from the Government of Odisha on 1 June 1965.
 Maiden berthing was by INS Investigator on 12 March 1966.
 The port was declared open by Peter Stambolic, the Prime Minister of Yugoslavia on the same day.

 Government of India declared Paradip Port as the eighth major port of India on 18 April 1966 making it the first major port in the East Coast commissioned after independence.

-The Port of Paradip, an autonomous body under the Major Port Trusts Act, 1963 functioning under Ministry of Shipping is administered by a Board of Trustees set up by the Government of India headed by the chairman.
+The Port of Paradip, an autonomous body under the Major Port Trusts Act, 1963 functioning under Ministry of Shipping is administered by a board of trustees set up by the Government of India headed by the chairman.
 The Trustees of the Trust Board are nominated by Government of India from various users of the port such as shippers, ship owners, Government Departments concerned and also port labour.
 The day-to-day administration is carried out under general supervision and control of the chairman, assisted by the Deputy Chairman and other departmental heads.

-Connectivity

-The port is connected with Broad-gauge electrified Railway system for the East-Coast Railway and is also served by National Highway 53 and State Highway No.12.
-Port is well connected with Cuttack and Bhubaneswar with bus & train both the services.

-The port is also connected by bus routes to the steel city of Rourkela, Kolkata and to the holy town of Puri & Konark.

-The port is connected through lease line and broadband to other Ports, Ministry and IPA.
-Reliance, BSNL, Airtel, TATA Indicom etc. have cellular services at Paradip Port.
-4G network facility is available in Paradip Port town.